 The concept of private properties gradually developed during the Renaissance as international trade expanded.
 After the Black Death in 1348-50 in Europe, farm wage in England doubled between 1350 and 1450.
 Rents also declined substantially.
 (Gregory Clark, 2006)

 (property rights) ⇒ give incentives to individuals to accumulate wealth. income inequality.

 American Indians had no concept of land ownership ⇒ no economic growth.

-In the early stage, a developed country (Greece, Rome) enjoys a higher living standard by military conquests and becomes a role model to the countries. (e.g., the title of Caesar is soon copied by others: Kaizer in Germany, Tsar in Russia.)
+In the early stage, a developed country (Greece, Rome) enjoys a higher living standard by military conquests and becomes a role model to other countries. (e.g., the title of Caesar is soon copied by others: Kaizer in Germany, Tsar in Russia.)

 Trade promotes exchange of new ideas, technology, and information.